Computer Science (CSCI)

 CSCI 231.
 Discrete Structures.
 1 Unit.

 Potential topics include Boolean algebra and propositional logic, mathematical proofs, finite machines, Turing machines, formal languages, combinatorics, probability.
-Offered every spring semester.
+Offered either fall or spring semester.
 Prerequisite: CSCI 141 and either MATH 141Q or MATH 130 or MATH 125Q.

 CSCI 261.
 Data Science I. 1 Unit.